xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 -   recruitment is key.
 You'll also need to establish presence in the uni(s) to get people in REC
 -   [Akin's Laws](https://spacecraft.ssl.umd.edu/akins_laws.html) - HEH

-TODO: talk about the importance of having a vision, of having some pillars, of your work being multifaceted and extending past just some research topic, etc. Mention our mission as an example and explain why that's so so so important
+TODO: talk about the importance of having a vision, of having some pillars, of your work being multifaceted and extending past just some research topic, etc. Mention our mission as an example and explain why that's so so so important (e.g. to screenshot apo random)

 #### Examples